Toronto District School Board: Metropolitan Toronto School Board and the Toronto District School Board

 The Metropolitan Toronto School Board was established on January 20, 1953, before the 1954 creation of the Municipality of Metropolitan Toronto From the beginning, it was a federation of eleven public anglophone municipal school boards consisting of the East York Board of Education, the Etobicoke Board of Education, the Forest Hill Board of Education, the Lakeshore District Board of Education, Leaside Board of Education, the North York Board of Education, the Scarborough Board of Education, the Swansea Board of Education, the Toronto Board of Education, Weston Board of Education and the York Township Board of Education.
 Its head office was located at the former York Mills Public School site on Campbell Crescent (built 1956 and demolished 2004).

 Throughout its existence, the MTSB assisted local boards with maintenance assistance payments but the local school boards were exempted from paying property taxes.

 In 1967, Forest Hill and Swansea boards were abolished and merged with the TBE.
 The Lakeshore board was amalgamated with the Etobicoke school board followed by the Leaside board integrated into the East York Board, and later the Weston public board was absorbed in the York board.

 French schools operated by the North York, Scarborough and Toronto boards were transferred into MTSB's francophone unit, the Conseil des écoles françaises de la communauté urbaine de Toronto (CEFCUT) on December 1, 1988.
 Seven of its public schools existed as of 1980.
 The concept of CÉFCUT was developed by a committee assembled by Ontario Minister of Education Sean Conway.
 CÉFCUT was established on 1 December 1988, and it began operations in 1989.

-The passage of The Fewer School Boards Act of 1997, a bill passed by the Conservative Mike Harris government despite public opposition, which amalgamated boards of education across the province, reducing a number of boards to 72.
+The passage of the Fewer School Boards Act, 1997, a bill passed by the Conservative Mike Harris government despite public opposition, which amalgamated boards of education across the province, reducing a number of boards to 72.
 The Act immediately followed legislation which amalgamated municipalities such as Bill 103 which made changes to the City of Toronto Act to amalgamate seven municipalities and create the current City of Toronto.
 As a consequence, six of the English school boards merged with the MTSB to form the English-language Public District School Board No. 12 which later became the Toronto District School Board in 1999.
 The French language schools operated by the CEFCUT were separated and became part of the new board, French-language Public District School Board No. 58 which was later renamed to Conseil Scolaire de District du Centre-Sud-Ouest.

 TDSB headquarters was located at 155 College Street, the former offices of the Toronto Board of Education.
 TDSB head office moved from 155 College Street to 5050 Yonge Street, which was previously occupied by the North York Board of Education.